-Usually its age, but there could be others reasons also.
-There are many types cataract, and many ways to classify it.
-Do not try to find the answers on internet because it require lot of professional expertise to decide the cause.
-Just because you have , diabetes, does not mean you are having a diabetic cataract.
+Usually its age, but there could be other reasons also.
+There are many types of cataract, and many ways to classify it.
+Do not try to find the answers on the internet because it requires a lot of professional expertise to decide the cause.
+Just because you have, diabetes does not mean you have a diabetic cataract.
 Ask your doctor to explain.
-Its important to know the reason . discuss with your doctor, the other medical conditions , you have, like diabetes, hypertension, asthma, thyroid dysfunctions etc.
+It’s important to know the reason.
+Discuss with your doctor, the other medical conditions, you have, like diabetes, hypertension, asthma, thyroid dysfunctions, etc.

 Step three: Do you actually need surgery?

-An important reason for people to be unsatisfied with surgical outcome, is the lack of significant improvement in vision after surgery.
-You should also discuss what exactly is the room for improvement in your vision after surgery, in involved eye and with both the eyes open.
+An important reason for people to be unsatisfied with the surgical outcome is the lack of significant improvement in vision after surgery.
+You should also discuss what exactly is the room for improvement in your vision after surgery, in the affected eye and with both the eyes open.

 Step four: Can it be postponed?

 Mostly it is not an emergency.
-Discuss with your doctor, about the duration for which it can be conveniently postponed.
-Cataract due to aging, unless contraindicated by the doctor, can be easily postponed for few months to accommodate more pressing employment and family matters.
+Discuss with your doctor, if you can postpone your surgery.
+Cataract due to aging, unless contraindicated by the doctor, can be easily delayed for few months to accommodate more pressing employment and family matters.

 I think the two conditions mentioned below should be met before surgery is planned in age related cataract.